Sustainable Development Goals

 - Mongolia: Following a study on industrial waste management and the recycling industry, PAGE carried out a baseline study on waste from end of life vehicles to determine the feasibility for local SMEs to process and recycle waste together with financing solutions.
 This work was advanced through approval of the renewed Law of Mongolia on Waste Management in May 2017 that aims to reduce the negative impacts of waste.

 - Senegal: PAGE, in collaboration with WIEGO, is developing a pilot project to establish cooperatives among waste pickers in Mbeubeuss – the largest open-air landfill in West Africa.
 In August 2019, they co-organized a workshop involving national institutions in waste management.
 This drew on the findings of a scoping study on the waste site and presented the option of a cooperative, stimulating national media attention and integrating workers into the discussion.
-With the aim for organizing waste collectors into cooperatives, in 2020 the ILO and WIEGO completed a ‘Rapid assessment of the waste management market in Senegal’ and a follow on ‘Rapid assessment of the potentials of a cooperative approach in waste management in Senegal’.
+In 2021, PAGE and WIEGO finalized two assessments on the waste management market and the potentials of a cooperative approach.
+The ILO built on this work by supporting the establishment of the Mbeubeus waste pickers’ cooperative.
 In addition to reducing waste, this work aims to promote decent work for all.

-- Kazakhstan: In the context of the ‘Low-Carbon Economic Development Concept’, PAGE has contributed to the development of a policy vision for the waste sector, completed in March 2020.
+- Kazakhstan: In the context of the ‘Low-Carbon Economic Development Concept’, PAGE contributed to the development of a policy vision for the waste sector, completed in March 2020.
 Ongoing modelling work is supported by co-financing from GIZ and results will further inform the waste section.
-Additionally, PAGE is supporting preparatory work for the development of a National Programme on Waste Management up to 2030 and action plan of its coordinated implementation, expected to be developed by early 2021.

 - Kyrgyz Republic: PAGE is providing support for improved waste management in the Kyrgyz Republic, tackling the issue from three different but complementary angles.
 This includes supporting the implementation of recommendations of the waste chapter of the Green economy Development Programme, launching an eco-competition on solid waste management and conducting a situational analysis of healthcare waste management systems.